ericasaywhat/SoftSysNybbles/reports/report.md

     puts("Great, let's play another round!\n");
 }
 ```

+For as long as `want_to_play` is true, the game plays and replays infinitely.
+Otherwise, the program exits the while loop and the game ends.

 We implement the game using signals; while the boolean `game_over` is not true, we use a signal handler to listen for keystrokes that indicate the direction the player would like to move or shoot.
 If the player tries to exit the program using `CTRL+C`, for example, instead of exiting the program instantly, we check to make sure the player really wants to quit using the following code.